Improving initial-state-dependent quantum circuit optimization by introducing state labels: Application to quantum algorithm

 If the optimization of circuits is successful, the error rate should decrease, and the output on the real device becomes closer to the ideal output.
 In order to quantify how close the two outputs are, we use Hellinger fidelity, defined as

-where $p_{k}^{\rm ideal}$ and $p_{k}^{\rm opt}$ are the probabilities of measuring $k$-th bitstring for the original circuit on the noiseless simulator and for the optimized circuit on the real device, respectively.
+where $p_{k}^{\rm ideal}$ is the probability of obtaining the $k$-th bitstring from the original circuit evaluated with a noiseless simulator, and $q_{k}^{\rm opt}$ is the corresponding probability from the \aqcel-optimized circuit evaluated either on the real device or with a noiseless simulator, depending on the comparison.
 The index $k$ runs over all the measured bitstrings.
 This quantity is referred to as fidelity hereafter\footnote{Note that the definition of fidelity used in the present paper is different from the fidelity used in~\cite{Jang2022initialstate}.}.